fikalisAP/combat-wordpress/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V3.25  - 04.27.2022 =
+* Fixed:   A change in NextGEN 3.23 broke albums pagination.
+* Fixed:   Compatibility with TinyMCE editor used by Advanced Custom Fields.
+* Fixed:   Insert Gallery Window popup failed to load when Elementor is active.

+= V3.24  - 03.23.2022 =
+* Fixed:   A possible PHP warning could be generated if the global $post->content is an integer or boolean.
+* Fixed:   Activating NextGEN for the first time generated a PHP warning when registering default settings.
+* Fixed:   NextGEN widgets JS/CSS was enqueued on all frontend pages.
+* Fixed:   Some errors generated while image uploading were not being displayed to the user.

 = V3.23  - 02.09.2022 =
 * Fixed:   A potential PHP fatal error in C_Photocrati_Transient_Manager when using external object caching.